craftingcity/The-Known-World/Game Notes/NPCs/ala Alaturmen/zNon-Humanoid NPCs/Giant NPCs/King Snure.md

 > A towering man, nearly 30 feet tall, made of flame and molten rock.
 He wears a large golden crown with many hundreds of fine jewels.
 At his side, he carries a large adamentine warhammer.

-King Snure leads both the Revolt against the Ordening and [[The Assault of the Giant Decenters]].
+King Snure leads both the Revolt against the Ordening and [[The Assault of the Giant Dissenters]].

 He wishes for power only slightly more than he loves wealth.